Bunker/pitslamp.com/content/blog/2013-06-25-cliche-remarks-to-a-photographer.md

 For me the camera is a tool, a way to achieve a result.
 Obtaining the result with one camera may be easier than with another, but even with the most expensive and most advanced camera in the world, you can still make bad pictures.

-## You can photoshop, can&#8217;t you?
+## You can photoshop, can't you?

 A remark made by women as well as men.
-Yes I do make some adjustments on a photo, like colour, contrast and cadrage, however I&#8217;m not going to photoshop 300 photos.
+Yes I do make some adjustments on a photo, like colour, contrast and cadrage, however I'm not going to photoshop 300 photos.

 I did not become photographer, to spend hours behind a computer, photoshopping wrinkles and excessive fat.
-I don&#8217;t like converting an honest portrait into a barbie.
+I don't like converting an honest portrait into a barbie.

 ## Hey, hey take my picture

 A remark made whenever somebody finds him or herself interesting and mostly combined with alcohol intoxication.
-If I want a photo, I&#8217;ll ask you or make it.
-However it can get worse, when that somebody interferes with a shoot I&#8217;m doing for other people, who payed for my time and expertise.
-Keep in mind that the photo I do make if you ask for it probably won&#8217;t make the cut after all.
+If I want a photo, I'll ask you or make it.
+However it can get worse, when that somebody interferes with a shoot I'm doing for other people, who payed for my time and expertise.
+Keep in mind that the photo I do make if you ask for it probably won't make the cut after all.

 ## Can you join our party/show/birth/&#8230;, do bring your camera.